 The Home Stretch of the Journey

 When Malorie made it to thee shore, she moved closer to her destination, listening for the sound of the chirping birds.
 Familiar voices began to drown out the sound of the birds, and she knew that her sense of direction had been compromised.
 So she decided to rely on her children to show her the way.
 Shortly after, she regained her confidence, and she could clearly hear again.
 Suddenly, she was witnessing her children’s sense of hearing being compromised.

 You see, in the beginning, it may be easy to hear God’s voice, but when you are surrounded by other influences and energies, unless you have prepared yourself beforehand and possess discernment, you will have trouble figuring out which voice to listen to and which to allow to guide you.

 The School for the Blind

 When Malorie and her children finally made it to safety, she removed her blindfold and realized that she was standing in a school for the blind.
 The place was full of peaceful, smiling, socializing people.
 What can we learn from this symbolism?
 Jesus warned his followers on several occasions to be watchful and to not be deceived.
-He also said that IF IT WERE POSSIBLE even his elite might be deceived.
+He also said that IF IT WERE POSSIBLE even his elect might be deceived.
 To be blind, according to this movie, was a blessing, a gift.
 They couldn’t be affected by the entity floating through the air, because it could only affect a person by distorting his/her vision and deceiving him/her.